RubyK01/Ghost-Game/README.md

 Basically it's just Flappy bird but with a Ghost guardians in the Destiny franchise possess.

 ---
-This is just a project to practice C#.
+This is just a Unity project to practice C#.